Deep Listening Mindfulness: How to Listen Without Rushing to React

 Deep listening mindfulness is full, non-judgmental attention to another person, a sound, or a present-moment experience.
 It is different from ordinary hearing because you also notice your own body, emotions, assumptions, and urge to respond.

-In conversation, the practice includes words, tone, pace, body language, silence, and the listener’s internal reactions.
-You might feel your jaw tighten, notice a reply forming, and return to the speaker instead of jumping in.
+In conversation, the practice includes words, tone, pace, body language, silence, and the listener’s own inner weather.
+You might notice warm cheeks, a reply gathering too early, or the impulse to explain your side; deep listening asks you to return to the speaker before you step in.

 How deep listening mindfulness works in the body and mind